floweredscarf/su25/policies/index.md

     to such solutions.
 -   Discussion of specific syntax issues and bugs in your code, without showing another student your code.
-Verbally discussing syntax issues is permitted, but Zoom screen sharing your code, for example, is **never permitted**.
-Cite any non course staff (course staff meaning AI, Tutor, TA, and Instructor) person you received advice from.
+Verbally discussing syntax issues is permitted, but Zoom screen sharing your code, for example, is not permitted.
+Cite any non course staff (course staff meaning Tutor, TA, or Instructor) person you received advice from.
 -   Using small snippets of code that you find online for solving tiny problems such as math operations (finding the distance between two points, etc), or basic Java syntax (how to capitalize a String, how to iterate a list, etc).
-Such usages must be cited in comments in your code, or would be considered plagiarism.
+Nontrivial usages must be cited in comments in your code.

 #### Absolutely Forbidden